CSCfi/helm-charts-elixir/charts/proTES/README.md

 vim values.yaml
 ```

-NOTE: update the variable clusterType in values.yaml depending on your target cluster:
-  - For OpenShift clusters set the value to: `openshift`
-  - For plain Kubernetes clusters set the value to: `kubernetes`

 ### Using the Helm CLI

 Optionally, for CI/CD use cases for example, you could override the values in